Key takeaways

 Fast funding

-Cash advance apps are designed for quick turnarounds.
+Cash advance apps are designed for quick turnarounds, perfect if you need $1,000 dollars now.
 Most send money within one to three business days, the same time it takes to get a personal loan.
 You can pay a little extra to get your cash within hours if needed.

 Flexible repayment terms